Course outline, format of the various days and session, timetable and administration.

 The CIIA Financial Services Code (2013 and the 2017 update)

 In the UK, how has the FS Code affected Chief Internal Auditors and their key stakeholders?

 - Is it guidance or is it required practice?

 - How can the code really improve your role as Chief Internal Auditor?

 - What impact has it had on executive and non-executive directors?

 Class Discussion: Discussion on the Code.
 How has it changed the role of the Chief Internal Auditor?
-How valuable is the code outside financial services?
-How does the Code fit with the International Standards?
+How valuable is the code outside the UK?
+Fit with IPPF/Standards?

 The Changing shapes of Internal Audit functions